asipi/mdt/README.md

     Checkpoint-VM -Name $vm -SnapshotName BeforeInstall }
 ```
 After the script has finished, mount your Windows 2019 DVD to the MDT server and boot it.
-Install a full blown 2019 server with desktop experience.
+Install a 2019 server with desktop experience.
 Once that is complete, install the following items.

 * [The Windows ADK for Windows 10](https://go.microsoft.com/fwlink/?linkid=2086042)
 * [The Windows PE add-on for the ADK](https://go.microsoft.com/fwlink/?linkid=2087112)